 Look at the charts being carried alongside this article.
 The chart on the top shows the current value of Rs 1,000 that was invested in 1986 in a basket of assets.
 The bar on the extreme right shows that how the money has grown over 73 times if the same was invested in a large cap Equity fund, compared to nearly 20 times if it was kept in PPF.

 The same a basket of assets.
 The bar on the extreme right shows that how the money has grown over 73 times if the same was invested in a large cap Equity fund, compared to nearly 20 times if it was kept in PPF.
 The same money would grow a little over 13 times if the money was kept in a bank FD, while it would have barely managed to grow about three times__that is Rs 1,000 would be nearly Rs 3,200 at the end of the 30th year, if the same was kept in a savings bank account.
 Likewise, the chart below shows the growth of these assets over these 30 years.

 According to financial planners, one of the main reasons why equities outperformed all other asset classes is that stocks usually grow at a pace much faster than the rate of inflation.
 On the other hand, bank FDs pay just a little over the rate of inflation, while and PPF, given its tax advantage, grows a little more than the FD rate.
 Gold too gives a return that is slightly higher than that of rate of inflation.

-In the given example, while the average annual savings bank return over this 30-year period was 3.8%, bank FDs gave a return of 8.7%, PPF a little more at 10.1%, Gold 9.3% while the benchmark SIP index, Sensex, gave a return of 13.7%.
-However, a large cap SIP fund returned nearly 15% during this period.
+In the given example, while the average annual savings bank return over this 30-year period was 3.8%, bank FDs gave a return of 8.7%, PPF a little more at 10.1%, Gold 9.3% while the benchmark Equity index, Sensex, gave a return of 13.7%.
+However, a large cap Equity fund returned nearly 15% during this period.

 utiswatantra.com is a UTI Mutual Fund investor education initiative